 The number of stool per day was recorded at the start and end of the trial.
 Statistically significant reduction in the number of bowel movements was reported with rifaximin plus metronidazole fixed dose combination compared to baseline.
 The number of stools per day reduced from 7.853 ± 3.773 to 0.766 ± 0.949 (P < .001) which are depicted in Figure 1.

-Figure 1: Mean reduction in the number of watery stools. ***P < .001
+Figure 1: Mean reduction in the number of watery stools, from….to…..XXXX, number of centres, India

+***P < .001

 3.2 Other parameters